DESE-Web-Services/practical-frontend-test/readme.md

 ## Submitting your response

-Please zip your response and email it to adrian.wong@education.gov.au or send a link to a git repo.
+Please zip your response and send a link to an online archive or a git repo to adrian.wong@education.gov.au. *Do not submit a merge request*.